akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 Both systems follow the "Headless" approach.
 That means that the GUI and the server logic are getting decoupled and the core functionality is offered by REST services.

 Having said that you might think: *OK, let's use these services and connect Alfresco with Liferay.
-That's no rocket sience!*
+That's no rocket science!*

 You surely could.
 But thinking a little bit further you might want to reuse your connection components.
 You might want to have some system-independent businesslogic or workflow tooling to make everything part of a business process.
 Or you may have the need to connect more than two systems to build the solution.